unicorn-bi/Unicorn-BCI-Core-Recorder/README.md

 ### Recording settings

-Data can be recorder to BDF or CSV files.
+Data can be stored in BDF or CSV file format.
 It is possible to select the recording format in the 'Recording' settings.
 'Folder path' and 'File prefix' can be modified as well.

 The default 'Folder path' is set to: